nvariant/repoj/README.md

-The code is divided into 6 funcitonal sections, explained below.
-The data.table package is required and is installed in section 3.
-If it is already installed, the install.packages() line can be commented out.
-The data table package is used in the subsequent sections.
+The code is divided into 3 scripts, called in this order from run_analysis.R:

+merge.datasets.R
+extract.mean.std.R
+extract.tidy.R

+###merge.datasets.R

-### Section 1: reading in test data
+## Section 1: reading in test data

 This section reads in the -test- data, removes the extra spaces in the data, writes that data to a file and reads